virteal/Inox/README.md

 # The Inox programming language

 Inox is a concatenative script language.
-It is designed to operate in the context of edge computing, with the Internet of Things, in ML times.
+It is designed to operate in the context of edge computing, with the Internet of Things, in Machine Learning times.
 It will hopefully run on nodejs (first), wasm (second), micro controlers (esp32), etc.

-It is a basic/forth/smalltalk/erlang inspired stack based language with a virtual machine.
+It is a forth/smalltalk/erlang inspired stack based language with a virtual machine.
 The basic data element is a 64 bits cell made of two parts, a typed value and a name.

 This is the Typescript reference implementation.
 It defines the syntax and semantic of the language.
 Production quality version of the virtual machine would have to be hard coded in some machine code to be more efficient.